sergiocollado/potpourri/Notes_on_protocols/Notes_on_MQTT.md

 ## underlying protocol:

-The protocol MQTT/3.1 is a protocol, that must be build on top of another delivery protocols, that handle for him, the following topics:
+The protocol MQTT/3.1 is a protocol, that must be build on top of another delivery protocols, that handle for him the lower details of the comunication, as for example: the following topics:

 - order of messages
 - lossless transmission.